bocoup/jqfundamentals.com/content/jquery-basics/index.md

 JavaScript, and failing to quote it will cause errors in some browsers.
 See [the jQuery documentation](http://api.jquery.com/jQuery/#jQuery2) for details on the various properties you can include in the object.

+We'll look at how to place created elements into the document in the next chapter, which covers [traversing and manipulating](/chapter/traversing-manipulating) the document.

 ## Working with selections